 The Group Policy Protocol invokes plug-ins for protocols such as this one.
 In summary, this extension's CSE GUID and tool extension GUIDs (as specified in section 1.9) are stored within a GPO by the policy administration portion of the Group Policy Protocol whenever the Group Policy: Software Installation Protocol Extension causes a GPO to contain policy settings for the policy targets.
-During policy application by a client, the Group Policy Protocol retrieves the CSE GUID from the GPO, signaling to the client that it should invoke the Group Policy: Software Installation Protocol Extension plug-in to retrieve Group Policy: Software Installation Protocol Extension settings from the GPO.
-Similarly, the tool extension GUIDs are used by policy administration tools to invoke the policy administration portion of the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension settings stored within a GPO.
+During policy application by a client, the Group Policy: Software Installation Protocol Extension plug-in to retrieve Group Policy: Software Installation Protocol Extension GUIDs are used by policy administration tools to invoke the policy administration portion of the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension plug-ins in order to update the Group Policy: Software Installation Protocol Extension settings stored within a GPO.